Minor First, Major Last: A Depth-Induced Implicit Bias of Sharpness-Aware Minimization: Introduction

 \subsection{Summary of Our Contributions}

 We analyze the optimization trajectory and implicit bias of $\ell_\infty$-SAM and $\ell_2$-SAM in $L$-layer linear diagonal networks trained on linearly separable data with logistic loss.
 For theoretical analysis, we analyze the evolution of the linear coefficient $\vbeta(t)$ of the linear diagonal network under \emph{continuous-time} versions of SAM, \textbf{$\ell_\infty$-SAM flow} and \textbf{$\ell_2$-SAM flow}.
 We characterize their limit directions, obtained when training on general linearly separable data, and their pre-asymptotic behavior before aligning with the limit directions, analyzed on a single-example dataset $\{ (\vmu, +1) \}$. \begin{itemize}[leftmargin=*,itemsep=-0.5pt] \item \textbf{Depth $1$ (linear).} For linear models ($L=1$), both $\ell_\infty$-SAM flow and $\ell_2$-SAM flow have the same $\ell_2$ max-margin implicit bias as GD on linearly separable data; in the single-example setting, we further show that the $\ell_\infty$-SAM coincides exactly with the GD trajectory. \item \textbf{Depth $L$, $\ell_\infty$-SAM.} For $L \geq 2$ and $\ell_\infty$-SAM flow, we characterize the coordinate-wise trajectory of $\vbeta(t)$ determined by the relative scale of each coordinate at initialization and the perturbation radius of $\ell_\infty$-SAM (\cref{thm:l-infty}).
 For almost all initializations, $\vbeta(t)$ diverges and its limit direction is one of the standard basis vectors $\ve_1, \dots, \ve_d$ or it converges to a finite point (\cref{cor:l-infty}).
 Compared to GD, the limit direction of $\ell_\infty$-SAM becomes more sensitive to initialization. \item \textbf{Depth $2$, $\ell_2$-SAM.} For $L=2$ and $\ell_2$-SAM flow, we first prove that the limit direction (if convergent to zero loss) is the $\ell_1$ max-margin solution (\cref{thm:depth2-limit-direction-anydata}); however, this infinite-time characterization does not explain our observation from \cref{fig:intro-depth2-discrete}.
 We empirically investigate the finite-time trajectory of $\vbeta(t)$ and identify the \textbf{sequential feature amplification} phenomenon, in which $\vbeta(t)$ initially relies on minor coordinates and gradually shifts to larger ones as $t$ increases or initialization scale grows.
 We provide a theoretical explanation of both time-wise (\cref{thm:regime_classification}) and initialization-wise (\cref{thm:l2}) aspects of the phenomenon.
 This example shows that focusing only on the $t\to\infty$ limit can overlook aspects of the training dynamics.
 SAM provides a clear instance where a \emph{finite-time} view is essential to understanding how its implicit bias emerges.
+This finite-time bias offers a possible theoretical perspective on recent empirical observations that SAM captures atypical subpatterns more effectively than GD~\citep{kim2026membershipprivacyriskssharpness}.

 \item We present synthetic and real-data experiments to corroborate our findings. \end{itemize}